Curved Koszul duality of algebras over unital versions of binary operads: Abstract

 \section{Abstract}

-We develop a curved Koszul duality theory for algebras presented by quadratic-linear-constant relations over binary unital operads.
+We develop a curved Koszul duality theory for algebras presented by quadratic-linear-constant relations over unital versions of binary quadratic operads.
 As an application, we study Poisson $n$-algebras given by polynomial functions on a standard shifted symplectic space.
 We compute explicit resolutions of these algebras using curved Koszul duality.
-We use these resolutions to compute derived enveloping algebras and factorization homology on parallelized simply connected closed manifolds of these Poisson $n$-algebras.
+We use these resolutions to compute derived enveloping algebras and factorization homology on parallelized simply connected closed manifolds with coefficients in these Poisson $n$-algebras.

-\addsec{Introduction}
+\section{Introduction}

 Koszul duality was initially developed by Priddy~\cite{Priddy1970} for associative algebras.
-Given an augmented associative algebra $A$, there is a ``Koszul dual'' algebra $A^{!}$, and there is an equivalence (subject to some conditions) between parts of the derived categories of $A$ and $A^{!}$.
-The Koszul dual $A^{!}$ is actually the linear dual of a certain coalgebra $A^{\ashk}$.
-If the algebra $A$ satisfies a certain condition called ``being Koszul'', then the cobar construction of $A^{\ashk}$ is a quasi-free resolution of the algebra $A$.
+Given an augmented associative algebra $A$, there is a Koszul dual (dg-)algebra $A^{!}$, and there is an equivalence (subject to some conditions) between parts of the derived categories of $A$ and $A^{!}$.
+The Koszul dual $A^{!}$ is actually the linear dual of a certain coalgebra $A^{\ashk}$ up to suspension.
+If the algebra $A$ satisfies what is called the Koszul property, then the cobar construction of that Koszul dual coalgebra $A^{\ashk}$ is a quasi-free resolution of the algebra $A$.
 In this sense, Koszul duality is a tool to produce resolutions of algebras.

-An operad is a kind of combinatorial object which governs categories of ``algebras'' in a wide sense, for example associative algebras, commutative algebras, Lie algebras\dots After insights of Kontsevich~\cite{Kontsevich1993a}, Koszul duality was generalized with great success to binary quadratic operads by Ginzburg--Kapranov~\cite{GinzburgKapranov1994} (see also Getzler--Jones~\cite{GetzlerJones1994}), and then to quadratic operads by Getzler~\cite{Getzler1995} (see also~\cite{Fresse2004,Markl1996}).
-For example, it was realized that the operad governing commutative algebras and the operad governing Lie algebras are Koszul dual to each other.
-This duality explains the links between the two approaches of Sullivan~\cite{Sullivan1977} and Quillen~\cite{Quillen1969} of rational homotopy theory, which rely respectively on differential graded (dg) commutative algebras and dg-Lie algebras.
+An operad governs categories of ``algebras'' in a wide sense, for example associative algebras, commutative algebras, or Lie algebras.
+After insights of Kontsevich~\cite{Kontsevich1993a}, Koszul duality was generalized with great success to binary quadratic operads by Ginzburg--Kapranov~\cite{GinzburgKapranov1994} (see also Getzler--Jones~\cite{GetzlerJones1994}), and then to quadratic operads by Getzler~\cite{Getzler1995} (see also~\cite{Fresse2004,Markl1996}).
+It was for example realized that the operad governing commutative algebras and the operad governing Lie algebras are Koszul dual to each other.
+This duality explains the links between the approaches of Sullivan~\cite{Sullivan1977} and Quillen~\cite{Quillen1969} to rational homotopy theory, which rely respectively on differential graded (dg-) commutative algebras and dg-Lie algebras.
+Koszul duality of operads works (mutatis mutandis) like it does for associative algebras.
+Given an augmented quadratic operad $\PP$, there is a Koszul dual (dg-)cooperad $\PP^{\ashk}$.
+If $\PP$ is Koszul, then the operadic cobar construction of $\PP^{\ashk}$ is a quasi-free resolution of the operad $\PP$.